 Building a highway through or past a cemetery is a very practical policy, as the dead cannot protest a road running through their backyard.

 The 1940 aerial survey of Interborough Parkway, from the city’s Municipal Archives shows the site of Delta Pond on the parkway in a natural depression between two of the cemetery’s bridges.
 The slope that overlooked the pond now overlooks the parkway, site of the Urn Garden, where cremated remains are buried.
 The two bridges in this photo were removed around 2000 during a highway reconstruction project.

 Three years earlier, it was renamed for Jackie Robinson, the legendary Brooklyn Dodger who was the first African-American to play in Major League Baseball.
 In contrast to the RFK Bridge, Ed Koch Bridge, and Hugh Carey Tunnel, this recent highway renaming has been accepted by most New Yorkers.
 My guess: because Robinson was not a politician!

 Other Cemetery Ponds

 By the 1950s, Cypress Lake was gone and at this time, The Crescent has also been filled by the end of the 20th century, but new graves on it has not yet arrived.
 In the 1990s, the cemetery faced violations for using construction debris as landfill for future gravesites.
-Nearby, the cemetery belt also included Banzer’s Pond (which deserves its own blog post) and another next to Union field Cemetery.
-The above 1909 Bromley map shows the ridgewood Reservoir and osme of the other cemetery ponds on this ridge.
+Nearby, the cemetery belt also included Banzer’s Pond (which deserves its own blog post) and another next to Union Field Cemetery.
+The above 1909 Bromley map shows the Ridgewood Reservoir and some of the other cemetery ponds on this ridge.

 Cemetery of the Evergreens